Category Archives: Writers

 SHE MALES

-This show made it to Sydney in February 2004 as part of the Mardi Gras Cultural Festival, and had a 4-week season at The Edge Theatre in Newtown.
+This show made it to Sydney in February 2004 as part of the Mardi Gras Cultural Festival, and had a four-week season at The Edge Theatre in Newtown.

 Jono injected this classic story of opposites with some of his best choreography.
 There were cheerleading sequences, mesmerising alien dance-moves and a continual comic through-line involving movement and lines inspired by old movies and television.